anaxdojo/anax/README.md

 We are currently experimenting with the major directions that Anax is going to take in the future.
 The 'develop' branch is considered _highly_ volatile, and the master branch is not stable either.
 However, we've already done *some* effort to decide on publishing and the first artefacts are now available in Bintray.

-## How to experiment with our new release
+## How to work with our new release
 ### Maven
 Using the bintray repo is simple - create a new settings.xml file or add the "profiles" tag (usually in your MAVEN_HOME):
 ```xml